 Studies have shown that during the quarantine period and more specifically, during this core update volatility period, sites like Pinterest, Etsy, Amazon, etc. have shown a significant surge in SERPs – one that can be rightly compared to the Christmas season sales, which are at an all-time high every year.

 Sources have mentioned that sites like Pinterest and Etsy have been at the top of results during the 2-3 day rolling out.
 Essentially Pinterest and Etsy are the sources of handmade DIY projects, which several people have started to enjoy.
-It could be possible that since the pandemic has handicapped our ability and access to the outside world, most of us have resorted to traditional handmade projects at home – it is a beautiful hobby which helps kill some of the boredom and gloom from being locked up at home all day, every day.
+It could be possible that since the pandemic has handicapped our ability and access to the outside world, most of us have resorted to traditional handmade projects at home – it is a beautiful hobby that helps kill some of the boredom and gloom from being locked up at home all day, every day.

 Studies and cases have also shown a surge in SERPs involving Pinterest and Etsy, and sometimes Amazon too.
 There seemed to have been a direct link with Pinterest, where the keyword “handmade” was typed.
 It’s not that we have something in particular against the sites; it’s just that Google SERPs did not give other companies and businesses a chance to be found on the internet, despite belonging to the same niche as the desired keyword.